-Potentio or Galvano EIS – Electrochemistry & Battery – Application Note 49Latest updated: May 6, 2020
+Potentio or Galvano EIS – Battery – Application Note 49Latest updated: August 31, 2021

 Bio-Logic Potentiostats-Galvanostats-ZRAs and battery cyclers are capable of performing EIS measurements under potentiostatic (apply potential, measure current) and galvanostatic (apply current, measure potential) control.
 As long as linearity, stability and causality criteria are fulfilled, both methods yield the same results.
 However, in many applications, especially energy-related, Galvano control allows determination of the cell impedance under a constant DC load.
 This note discusses precautions that have to be taken into account when setting up the experiment, as well as, artifacts that indicate problems with the experimental setup.
 In particular, running an experiment under load, by definition violates the stability criterion, therefore only the high and medium-frequency part of the spectrum can be rigorously analyzed (it takes little time to record, hence the system can be treated as quasi-stable).